Your Cart

 How much omega-3 per day?
 Eating wild-caught fish several times per week or taking a supplement like Ancient Omegas Whole Body is equal to about 1,000 milligrams daily — and that can be the best way to get enough omega-3s.

-17. Prebiotics/Fiber
+17. Prebiotics/fiber

 Fiber and prebiotics (found in some of the same foods) both help to build up healthy bacteria in the gut and promote a healthy digestive system by “feeding” probiotics.